JoakimChan/Databaser_Evenemanghantering/documentation/manual.md

 ## 3. Ensure that the API returns the correct HTTP status code (e.g., 400 Bad Request) for an invalid request.

 ### Steps:
-1. Send a GET request to: http://localhost:3000/api/abc
+1. Send a GET request to: http://localhost:3000/api/guest/%

 ### Expected result
-- Status code: 404 Not Found
+- Status code: 400 Bad Request

 ### Result
-- Status code: 404 Not Found
+- Status code: 400 Bad Request

 ## 4. Test if the API returns the correct data when querying with specific filters or search criteria.